Eating dog food in the long driveway

 Sorry for the lack of posts.
 I've been away for a while, and since I've returned I've been busy with various other things.
 I have these fits where I can do nothing but write computer programs.
 When I get further along in what I'm working on, I'll post about it here.
 I'm half way through a book on Wittgenstein, and I'm still preparing for my post on structuralism.

-I watched The Science of Sleep tonight which was a great movie which was hard to watch, given how susceptible I am to derealization, and how the main character does nothing but make mistakes.
+The Science of Sleep tonight which was a great movie which was hard to watch, given how susceptible I am to derealization, and how the main character does nothing but make mistakes.

 Spring Break